ppppplus/habitat-ros/README.md

 # Habitat-ROS
 Forked from https://github.com/smartroboticslab/habitat-ros.git.
-A ROS wrapper for[Habitat-Sim](https://github.com/facebookresearch/habitat-sim).
+A ROS wrapper for [Habitat-Sim](https://github.com/facebookresearch/habitat-sim).
 It allows getting RGB, depth and semantic renders from ROS.
 It also contains a simplified MAV simulator.
 It can load Replica Dataset and publish the RGB-D and tf.

 ## Build